KxSystems/docs/docs/wp/multi-thread/index.md

 The partitioned database structure in kdb+ is well suited to parallel processing.
 In a standard date-partitioned DB, the data is arranged such that all data for a given day resides in a specific directory under the root.
 The advantage of this is that the kdb+ process is only required to read data from the partitions specified in the date constraint.

-This ability to access sections of the database independently can be extended using slaves, with each slave being assigned a date from the Where clause to process.
+This ability to access sections of the database independently can be extended using slaves, with each secondary thread being assigned a date from the Where clause to process.
 Considering the following query.

 ```q
 q) { select from trade where date = x } peach d
 ```

-We can see how `peach` will assign each date in the list `d` to a slave thread for processing.
+We can see how `peach` will assign each date in the list `d` to a secondary thread for processing.
 In practice, kdb+ handles multi-threaded HDB queries under the covers without the need for any additional functions.
 It will automatically distribute work across slaves and aggregate the results back to the main thread.

 This section discusses various applications for the multi-threaded HDB and what performance improvements can be achieved.